Create and manage your connected pages and custom forms within Skedulo.

 Connected pages can enhance the capabilities of your Skedulo implementation.
 The web app comes with a "GraphiQL" connected page pre-installed.
 Install the Skedulo SDK to begin creating your own customized solutions.

 The GraphiQL page can be used to query the Skedulo APIs.
 To begin, select it from the list (check the box) and click the "Publish" button.
-A new "GQ" button will appear in the nav bar (on the left).
+A new "GraphiQL" button will appear in the navigation menu bar.

 Example queries are provided and can be executed or run using the "play" button in the top bar.